maAPPsDEV/naught-coin/README.md

 test
 ```

-You should take ownership of the target contract successfully.
+You should reset your balance as 0.

 ```
 truffle(develop)> test